bpk68/university-of-york.github.io/styles/css-styles.md

 Starting right at the top, we use

--lowercase;
+- lowercase;
--BEM-like naming for most classes;
+- BEM-like naming for most classes;
--hyphen-delimited for everything else;
+- hyphen-delimited for everything else;
--namespaces for almost everything.
+- namespaces for almost everything.

 We don't want (i.e. **DO NOT DO**)

--CamelCase;
+- CamelCase;
--underscores (with the exception of being used in BEM Element selectors or very rare hacks in the nameing section below);
+- underscores (with the exception of being used in BEM Element selectors or very rare hacks in the nameing section below);
--id's, never.
+- id's, never.

 #### BEM-like Naming